 The Colonnade Hotel, 120 Huntington Ave., Back Bay, Boston

 Located in the longtime Brasserie Jo space at the Colonnade, Lucie had barely been open when the pandemic struck, and it temporarily shut down as a result.
-As of September 2021, it’s back for breakfast and dinner, with weekend brunch coming soon (September 18).
+As of September 2021, it’s back for breakfast, dinner, and weekend brunch.
 Nick Calias — who used to be executive chef of the Colonnade Hotel before a stint at Rochambeau and more with the Lyons Group — is back as director of food and beverage for the hotel, overseeing Lucie, the Roof Top Pool, room service, and more.
 On the new Lucie Menu: “simply grilled” seafood and meat options; mussels marniere; chicken milanese; zucchini schnitzel; and more.

 3 North Square, North End, Boston